188.8.131.52 SpB for Australian citizen children & Australian permanent resident children in the custody of a non-permanent resident

 Determining the rate of payment

-A child in the custody of a non-permanent resident who is not qualified for a social security payment or who is not receiving another form of support (e.g. a Status Resolution Support Services payment or Community Assistance Support payment) should be paid SpB at the 'single, with dependent child' rate of NSA.
-Where more than one Australian citizen child exists in a family unit, the youngest child should be paid SpB at the 'single, with dependent child' rate of NSA and any additional children are paid up to the maximum 'single, no children, aged under 18, at home' rate of YA.
-This may also include RA, paid to one of the qualifying children.
+A child in the custody of a non-permanent resident who is not qualified for a social security payment or who is not receiving another form of support (e.g. a Status Resolution Support Services payment or Community Assistance Support payment) should be paid SpB at the 'single, with dependent child' rate of JSP.
+Where more than 1 Australian citizen child exists in a family unit, the youngest child should be paid SpB at the 'single, with dependent child' rate of JSP and any additional children are paid up to the maximum 'single, no children, aged under 18, at home' rate of YA.
+This may also include RA, paid to 1 of the qualifying children.

 A child in the custody of a non-permanent resident who is receiving a Status Resolution Support Services payment or a Community Assistance Support payment should be paid SpB at the rate equivalent to the FTB rate (excluding RA) that the non-permanent resident parent would otherwise have been entitled to for that child.
 RA is excluded from the SpB rate as payments made under the Status Resolution Support Services and Community Assistance Support programs include an RA component if rent is being paid.